-With the Voyager route of MedSailors, everyone is supposed to meet up at the Baotic Marina in SPLIT, Croatia at around 1PM.
-(Trips usually start on a Saturday and end on a Friday).
+With the Voyager route of MedSailors, everyone is supposed to meet up at the Baotic Marina in SPLIT at around 1PM.
+(Croatia sailing itinerary trips usually start on a Saturday and end on a Friday).

 We then set off to visit the 1st island of our voyage: SESULA in Solta island which was a small tranquil bay that largely depended on its fisheries, olive groves, and vineyards.
-Along the way though, we had our first taste of sailing lessons from Russell when he taught us how to adjust the sails — again, like what I’ve already mentioned above, you can learn how to sail with MedSailors and you’re free to aid or even take over the skipper’s duties (and you’re also free not to, of course).
+Along the way though, we had our first taste of sailing lessons from Russell when he taught us how to adjust the sails — again, like what I’ve already mentioned above, you can learn how to sail with MedSailors and you’re free to aid or even take over the skipper’s duties.

 Come night time, the skippers reserved tables for us at Sismis Restaurant and we had our first ever delicious Croatia Mediterranean feast.
 There were even some locals in the restaurant who were singing with an accordion so it really felt so lively!

 A must try local Croatian specialty in the konoba (restaurant) is Peka, a baked dish with meat and vegetables made in a pot or tray)

 Before the night ended, we headed to a small local bar by the beach to have some drinks with everyone.

 Come morning, Russell prepared breakfast for us, and then we started sailing again in order to reach a spot in the middle of the sea that wasn’t too far away from Sesula.
 (At this point, we learned how to anchor the yacht!)

 We spent a good time of our morning there doing more swimming and paddleboarding together with the other yachts.